millerlp/RTClib/README.txt

 A Real Time Clock (RTC) Library for DS1307 compatible chips.
 -------------------------------------------------------------
+Tested to compile under Arduino 1.0 and 0021

-Also inclues DS1307, DS3231 (Chronodot) and DS3234-SPI specific code
+Also inclues DS1307, DS3231 (Chronodot) and DS3234-SPI specific functions.

 Basic functions  (see examples of how to use):